kozmo2k4/raspipc/README.md

 > Under Very Heavy Development - NON FUNCTIONAL

-RasPipC.tv is a fancy web interface for omxplayer, the Raspberry Pi command line video player.
+raspIPC.tv is a fancy web interface for omxplayer, the Raspberry Pi command line video player.
 Loaded up on a Raspberry Pi, a $35 credit card sized computer, It allows you to quickly and easily get your security cameras video feeds displayed on your Television with many great layouts that you can customize.

 In CCTV lingo it is an IP-Feed to HDMI adapter with a nice browser interface.